 Today’s my birthday, and what better way to celebrate than with my friend Maggie’s 30-Minute Veal Piccata?
 It is super easy and so scrumptious.
 Veal, lemon, a little rice flour, some butter and wine, and topped with delicious capers.
 I love this combination.

-I picked up some thinly sliced veal at the local grocery.
+One time when I was visiting her I picked up some thinly sliced veal at the local grocery.
 Usually this cut of meat is called a veal cutlet.
 Maggie’s new local grocery store is amazing.
-It’s called Fresh Thyme Organic Farmers Market and it carries tons of organic produce and meat, lots of options for various products, and the prices are great.
+It’s called Fresh Thyme Organic Farmers Market and it carries tons of organic produce and meat, lots of options for various products, and you can save money shopping there.
 Unless, of course, you’re like me and you go there every damn day.

 30-Minute Veal Piccata

 - 4 veal cutlets slices

 - 1/4 cup unsalted butter cut in little bits

 - 2 tablespoons capers

 - Heat the oil over medium-high heat in a sauté pan.